Lanlokun/alx-higher_level_programming/0x0D-SQL_introduction/README.md

     Write a script that lists the number of records with the same score in the table second_table of the database hbtn_0c_0 in your MySQL server.

+# 16. Say my name

+    Write a script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server.